 Orson Scott Card

 Orson Scott Card is an American novelist, critic, public speaker, essayist, and columnist.
-He is best known for his science fiction works.
-His novel Ender's Game (1985) and its sequel Speaker for the Dead (1986) both won the Hugo and Nebula Awards, making Card the only author to win both science fiction's top U.S. prizes in consecutive years.
+He is known best for his science fiction works.
+As of 2023, he is the only person to have won a Hugo Award and a Nebula Award in consecutive years, winning both awards for his novel Ender's Game (1985) and its sequel Speaker for the Dead (1986).
 A feature film adaptation of Ender's Game, which Card co-produced, was released in 2013.

-He also wrote the Locus Fantasy Award-winning series The Tales of Alvin Maker (1987–2003).
-Card's fiction often features characters with exceptional gifts who make difficult choices with high stakes.
+Card also wrote the Locus Fantasy Award-winning series The Tales of Alvin Maker (1987–2003).
+His fiction often features characters with exceptional gifts who make difficult choices with high stakes.
+He has also written political, religious, and social commentary in his columns and other writing; his opposition to homosexuality has provoked public criticism.

 Are you sure you want to delete this?